-Looking for sea, sand and fingers crossed sun?
-Then look no further than our collection of the best beaches along the North Yorkshire Coast.
+Looking for some sea, sand and fingers crossed sun?
+Then look no further than the North Yorkshire Coast.

 Synonymous with quintessentially British seaside holidays, the North Yorkshire and Cleveland Heritage Coast is 36 miles long and stretches from Saltburn, just north of the National Park, down to Scalby Mills and includes some of the best beaches in the UK.
-Showcasing sweeping swathes of pale sand, thrill-factor waves, secluded coves, dramatic cliffs, quaint fishing villages and hypnotic views.
+Showcasing sweeping golden shorelines, thrill-factor waves, secluded coves, dramatic cliffs, quaint fishing villages and hypnotic views.

-When the sun shines it can feel more like The Seychelles than Scarborough and with four of Yorkshire’s beaches achieving the Blue Flag Award (North Bay, Whitby West Cliff, Bridlington North Beach and Hornsea) you can be sure of the highest standards for your coastal day out.
+When the sun shines it can feel more like The Seychelles than Scarborough and with four of Yorkshire’s beaches achieving the Blue Flag Award (North Bay, Whitby West Cliff, Bridlington North and Hornsea) you can be sure of the highest standards for your coastal day out.

-It’s the mix of jolly seaside towns with their bucket-and-spade beaches, ice cream parlours, amusement arcades, picture-perfect towns with cobbled-street charm and quaint teashops that make the north-east shoreline a winner and with clifftop walks, surfing waves, beach games and rock-pooling aplenty, there’s a something to suit all tastes.
+It’s the mix of jolly seaside towns with their bucket-and-spade beaches, ice cream parlours and amusement arcades and picture-perfect towns with cobbled-street charm and quaint teashops that make the surrounding scenery a winner and with clifftop walks, surf-able waves and rock-pooling aplenty, there’s a something to suit all tastes.

-Here’s 7 our favourite beaches on our doorsteps(s) and dotted along the North Yorkshire coastline.
+Here’s 7 of the best beaches on our doorstep and dotted along the North Yorkshire Coast.

 If you block out the cars, you could imagine yourself in a Victorian seaside town.
 Pin-neat public gardens are overlooked by a sweeping terrace of traditional buildings, while below a poker-straight pier with a small amusement arcade strikes out to sea.
 Linking upper and lower promenades is Britain’s oldest surviving water-balanced funicular (built in 1884) while stretching the five miles to Redcar, a broad stretch of sand, nestled below jolly-coloured beach-huts is a playground for sunbathers to surfers.
 Facing the full force of the North Sea, Saltburn is one of the UK’s top surf spots.
 Yet the beach is protected from winds by the bulk of Huntcliffe at the eastern end.